luvnft/thirdroom/README.md

 ### Matrix

-Third Room is built on top of the Matrix group VoIP spec ([MSC3401](https://github.com/matrix-org/matrix-spec-proposals/blob/matthew/group-voip/proposals/3401-group-voip.md)) where WebRTC connections for voice and game networking are established over Matrix.
+Space is built on top of the Matrix group VoIP spec ([MSC3401](https://github.com/matrix-org/matrix-spec-proposals/blob/matthew/group-voip/proposals/3401-group-voip.md)) where WebRTC connections for voice and game networking are established over Matrix.
 Matrix is also used for hosting the 3D assets for these virtual worlds and your avatars as well as providing decentralized identity, end to end